mambojuice/XWING/README.md

 ## Summary
 XWING is a utility for easily making pretty wizards.

-See the full guide in the Doc folder for instructions.
+See the [wiki](https://github.com/mambojuice/XWING/wiki) for detailed instructions and examples.

 ## Usage
 Grab the latest binary from the Bin folder, or download AutoIT and compile it yourself!